The Minnesota Biodiversity Atlas is an online, searchable interface

 understanding that change depends on accurate records of species

-The Museum holds more than 1.2 million specimens from all seven
+The Museum holds more than a million specimens from all seven

 continents.
 Many records predate the digital age.
 The Atlas continues